defold/doc/docs/en/tutorials/snake.md

 2. If the timer has advanced enough.
 3. Get the current head segment. `#` is the operator used to get the lenght of a table given that it is used as an array, which it is---all the segments are table values with no key specified.
 4. Create a new head segment based on the current head location and the movement direction (`self.dir`).
-5. Add the new head to the (end of the) segments list.
+5. Add the new head to the (end of the) segments table.
 6. Remove the tail from the (beginning of the) segments table.
 7. Clear the tile at the position of the removed tail.
 8. Loop through the elements in the segments table.
 Each iteration will have `i` set to the position in the table (starting from 1) and `s` set to the current segment.